PGui/Flow/README.md

-# FlowExamples
+# Flow

-Flow Graph is a generic tool to script flow of in-world events in game.
+Flow plug-in for Unreale Engine 4 is a generic graph editor for scriprintg flow of in-world events in game.

 ## Flow nodes
 * A single node in this graph is a simple UObject.